 Staff Nuñez explained the statistics provided within the agenda packet.
 Members made comments and asked questions.
 Note there are only ten spaces on the waiting list due to some prospects being in the middle of purchasing RV.
-Staff Eric Nuñez discussed our Foot Patrol and the amount of time it takes our officers to go around the perimeter.
+The Pivot table had a glitch and it did not transfer the accurate information to the graph.
+This has been noted for next meeting.
+Staff Eric Nuñez mentioned, the Foot Patrol log is currently being monitored by hand, and the numbers do not reflect the accurate amount of time it takes our officers to go around the perimeter.
 In addition to our officers doing foot patrol, they also do self-initiative monitoring of intrusion or damage to our gates in addition to reporting running water, lights being out, reporting any hazards.
-Chair Skillman suggested adding the gates to the NOV spreadsheet underneath the Phases and perhaps a map.
+We will have the accurate information at the next meeting.
+The log for violations issued includes gates per phase as requested at the last SCAC meeting.
+Crime Reports are public information on OC mapping.
+Noted the gates will also be included per phase requested by board member.